FasterXML/jackson-dataformat-avro/README.md

 AvroSchema schema = new AvroSchema(raw);
 ```

+However, note that there is another much more convenient way.
+If you are itching to know how,
+peek at "Generating Avro Schema from POJO definition" section below; otherwise keep on reading.

 ## Creating ObjectMapper

 (note: although you can use Streaming API -- if you really want -- it is unlikely to be very interesting to use directly)